 James Murren has served as Chairman of our board of directors since August 2020.
 Mr. Murren also serves as the Chairman of Acies Acquisition Corp.
 II, a special purpose acquisition company that is also targeting businesses in the live, location-based and mobile experiential entertainment industries, since February 2021.
 Mr. Murren is also the Chair of the Nevada COVID-19 Response, Relief and Recovery Task Force since March 2020 and has served as the Co-Chairman of the board of Cirque du Soleil since November 2020.
 He was the chair of the Leadership Board of the University of Southern California's Keck School of Medicine and has been a member of the Board of Trustees for Howard University since 2016.
 Mr. Murren first joined MGM Resorts International in February 1998 as the Chief Financial Officer and served as the Chairman and CEO of MGM Resorts International from December 2008 to February 2020.
-He also served as Chairman of the American Gaming Association from 2014 to 2017, was on the Board of Trustees of the Brookings Institution from 2011 to 2018, served on the National Infrastructure Advisory Council from December 2020, and served as a director of Delta Petroleum Corporation from February 2008 to November 2011.
-Mr. Murren co-founded the Nevada Cancer Institute, which was the official cancer institute for the state of Nevada until 2013, and served as a director from 2002 to 2012.
+He also served as Chairman of the American Gaming Association from 2014 to 2017, was on the Board of Trustees of the Brookings Institution from 2011 to 2018, served on the National Infrastructure Advisory Council from December 2013 to September 2020, and served as director of Delta Petroleum Corporation from February 2008 to November 2011.
+Mr. Murren co-founded the Nevada Cancer Institute, which was the official cancer institute for the state of Nevada until 2013, and served as director from 2002 to 2012.
 Mr. Murren is also a founding contributor to Nevada's first Fisher House, which provides housing for military and Veterans' families, which was founded in February 2016.
-He also served as a member of the Business Roundtable, an association of CEOs of serve as Chairman of our board of directors.
+He also served as a member of the Business Roundtable, an association of CEOs of leading U.S. companies.
+Mr. Murren received his Bachelor of Arts from Trinity College.
+We believe Mr. Murren's significant leadership experience makes him well qualified to serve as Chairman of our board of directors.

 Daniel Fetters has served as our Co-Chief Executive Officer since August 2020.
 Mr. Fetters also serves as the Co-Chief Executive Officer of Acies Acquisition Corp.
 II, a special purpose acquisition company that is also targeting businesses in the live, location-based and mobile experiential entertainment industries, since February 2021.

 Previously, Mr. Fetters spent 20 years at Morgan Stanley from July 2000 to September 2020.
 Mr. Fetters served as a Managing Director in Morgan Stanley's Mergers and Acquisition Group and became the Head of Western Region M&A in 2017, a position he held until his retirement in September 2020.
 Prior to his move to Los Angeles in 2005, Mr. Fetters spent five years with Morgan Stanley in New York focused on the Media & Communications sectors in both a financing and M&A capacity.
 Mr. Fetters received a B.S. in Business Administration from the Haas School of Business at the University of California, Berkeley.